 Construction Workforce Summit

-Workforce and change management strategies to increase capacity, support project delivery and create a competitive advantage in Australia’s construction sector
+Workforce and change management strategies to increase productivity, project delivery and site performance in Australia’s construction sector

 10th September 2025, Doltone House Hyde Park, Sydney